Provence Donkey

-The Provence Donkey or Âne de Provence is a breed of domestic donkey from Provence, in south-eastern France.
-It is now distributed through much of central and south-east France, with the highest concentration in Provence and the Rhône-Alpes region.
-For hundreds of years the Provence donkey was used by transhumant shepherds of the area as a pack animal in the seasonal movement of flocks of sheep between their summer pastures on the high Alps of Haute-Provence and the Dauphiné and their winter grounds in Basse-Provence.
+The Provence Donkey or Âne de Provence is a French breed of domestic donkey originating in the historical province of Provence, in south-eastern France.
+It is distributed through much of central and south-eastern France, with the highest concentration in Provence and the Rhône-Alpes region.
+It was traditionally used by transhumant shepherds of the area as a pack animal in the seasonal movement of flocks of sheep between their summer pastures on the high Alps of Haute-Provence and the Dauphiné and their winter grounds in Basse-Provence.

 History

 The earliest records of the use of donkeys by shepherds in Provence are from the fifteenth century.
 During the seasonal transhumance between the low ground where the sheep over-wintered and the high alpine pastures where they spent the summer months, donkeys were used as pack animals.
-They carried, on specially adapted pack-saddles, the equipment and supplies needed by the shepherds along the journey.
-The area of origin of the breed appears to coincide exactly with the area, consisting of Provence and parts of Savoie and the Ardèche, where transhumant sheep-farming was traditional.
+They carried – on specially adapted pack-saddles – the equipment and supplies needed by the shepherds along the journey.
+The area of origin of the Provençal breed appears to coincide exactly with the area – consisting of Provence and parts of Savoie and the Ardèche – where transhumant sheep-farming was traditional.

 Following the mechanisation of transport in the twentieth century, first by rail and then by road, breed numbers declined at an alarming rate.
 At the end of the nineteenth century, a census in the départements of Provence recorded 13,000 head; in 1956 the number had fallen to around 2000, and by 1993 no more than 330 could be identified.

-A breeders' association, the Association de l'Âne de Provence, was formed in December 1992, and worked with the Haras Nationaux, the national stud, of Uzès, in Languedoc-Roussillon, to achieve recognition of the breed.
-A stud-book was opened in December 1995, and in November 2002 the Provence donkey received the official recognition of the Ministère de l'agriculture, de l'alimentation, de la pêche et des affaires rurales, the French ministry of agriculture.
-A total population of 1630 head is reported for 2021; in 2025 the conservation status of the breed was listed as "at risk/endangered".
+A breeders' association, the Association de l'Âne de Provence, was formed in December 1992, and worked with the Haras Nationaux (the national stud) of Uzès, in Languedoc-Roussillon, to achieve recognition of the breed.
+A stud-book was opened in December 1995, and in November 2002 the breed was formally recognised by the Ministère de l'agriculture, de l'alimentation, de la pêche et des affaires rurales, the French ministry of agriculture.
+A total population of 1630 head was reported for 2021; in 2025 the conservation status of the breed was listed as "at risk/endangered".

 Characteristics

 At three years old, jacks stand approximately 1.20±– m at the withers, and jennies some 1.17±– m.

 The coat is dove grey, varying from pale to dark, with pinkish lights.
 The muzzle and surround of the eyes are pale; the forehead and ears usually have a russet tint.
-There is a well-marked darker dorsal stripe and shoulder-stripe – the croix de St. André; zebra-striping of the legs may be present.
+There is a well-marked darker dorsal stripe and shoulder-stripe, together forming a cross – the croix de St. André; the legs may show zebra-striping.
 The limbs are solid and the hooves relatively large.